kbrimm/TrotTrax/README.md

 I grew up in a semi-rural environment with a family full of horse people.
 My mother still volunteers for her local horse and pony club, the Black Hawk Creek Saddle Club.
 As their volunteer "points person", she sifts through an unwieldy pile of papers and manages a behemoth spreadsheet to keep track of who's a paid member, who has how many points, and who owes or is owed money.

 ### The Goal
 This initial version of TrotTrax is intended to make that job easier.
-The BHCSC's requirements dictate that the application run on a Windows computer, offer an intranet-accessible database (in the absence of an internet connection), and generate printable reports.
+The BHCSC's requirements dictate that the application run on a Windows computer, offer data storage and access in the absence of an internet connection, and generate printable reports.